 Continue monitoring process for future planning: build on quarterly appraisals and past outcomes.

 Activities» 1.
 Update monitoring forms after discussion with individuals concerned and agreed targets.

 » 2.
 Cross-reference for future planning

 » 3.
-Set up six-monthly graduate appraisals for Interns.
+Maintain six-monthly graduate appraisals for Interns.

 » 4.
-Ask Graduates for in-put into process
+Ask Graduates for in-put into process: consult and discuss content.

 Design monitoring forms for purpose.
 Consult beneficaries in set-up.
 Allow for changes in format as experiences recorded.
 Stretch graduates/ employees as time passes.

 » 3.
-Endeavour to include working ”ex-trainees” now in employment
+Endeavour to maintain links with working ”graduates” now in employment.

 Data base to be set up in early stages by Crumbs training coordinator.
 Experiences in differing situations to be recorded: discuss best practice.
 Include graduate perceptions.